samjulien/blog/_posts/2018-06-14-using-m2m-authorization.markdown

 ![Client Credentials Grant](https://cdn.auth0.com/docs/media/articles/api-auth/client-credentials-grant.png)

-1. The client makes a request to the authorization server sending the `client ID`, the `client secret`, along with the `audience` and `scopes` claims.
+1. The client makes a request to the authorization server sending the `client ID`, the `client secret`, along with the `audience` and other claims claims.
 2. The authorization server validates the request, and, if successful, sends a response with an access token.
 3. The client can now use the access token to request the protected resource from the resource server.